Updated

 How Much Range Do You Actually Need Overnight?

-Here’s the stat that puts everything in perspective: the average UK daily drive is 20–30 miles.
-At 7 kW, that’s roughly 1–1.5 hours of charging.
+The stat worth knowing: the average UK daily drive is 20–30 miles.
+At 7 kW, that's roughly 1–1.5 hours of charging.

 | Daily Driving | Charge Time at 7 kW | Charge Time at 3-pin |